 - Tryptophan – This one may be familiar as it is linked to the feeling of drowsiness.
-However, it has major functions in the body such as helping to regulate our appetite, sleep and mood.
+However, it has major functions in the body such as helping to regulate our appetite, sleep, and mood.

 - Methionine – Methionine plays an integral role in our metabolism.
-It facilitates detoxification in the body, causes the growth of tissues and facilitates the absorption of minerals such as selenium and zinc.
+It facilitates detoxification in the body, causes the growth of tissues, and facilitates the absorption of minerals such as selenium and zinc.

 - Leucine – Leucine is responsible for the synthesis of proteins in the body and the repairing of muscles.
-It also facilitates the regulation of blood sugar levels, the healing of wounds and the production of hormones.
+It also facilitates the regulation of blood sugar levels, the healing of wounds, and the production of hormones.

-- Isoleucine – This amino acid encourages metabolism of the muscles and is highly concentrated in the muscle tissue.
+- Isoleucine – This amino acid encourages the metabolism of the muscles and is highly concentrated in the muscle tissue.

-- Lysine – Lysine facilitates processes in the synthesis of proteins, hormone production and enzyme production.
+- Lysine – Lysine facilitates processes in the synthesis of proteins, hormone production, and enzyme production.
 It is involved in the absorption of calcium, production of energy, production of collagen, and immune function.